 You’re from the School of Hard Knocks.
 I don’t think I need to say anything.

 You’ve just listed what you don’t want.
 I find that so off-putting.
-It’s just super negative and doesn’t make you seem easy to get along with which is kind of important.
+It’s just super negative and doesn’t make you seem easy to get along with.
 The aim of the game with any dating is to make an instant connection.
 I’m not saying that always happens or that it always works out and maybe it even goes away if you do find it but I think that instant connection is something we all crave.
 Maybe I’m weird, but I feel like I can tell within minutes if I can’t be bothered to talk to someone any longer, if I’m kind of in the middle and happy to get to know them or if *they* are the only one I’m waiting for a message back from.
 I think that’s quite a clear sign and no way is bitter Mr Stroppy going to be *that* guy for me.
 So, it’s a no from me, grumps.

 Some of these aren’t even unreasonable, no one likes deciphering group photos and I don’t want a match with someone who’s drinking every night if I’m not into that but do you *seriously* need to list this as your bio?
 You complain that girls have nothing better to say about themselves than that they like to drink but you have literally NOTHING to say about yourself.
 Your profile is about negative traits in other people.
 You just seem like a dickhead, so, nope!
 That also goes for the guy that said “remember, girlies” as part of his bio.
 I don’t think I even read the rest, you patronising arse.